 - The Mahapooja takes place at 12 PM followed by Nityabali at 12:10 PM.
 The ritual of Mahapooja is a very elaborate Pooja in which the idol is decorated, Abhishekams are performed and several chants are sung in devotion to the God.
 A complete revolution of the Temple with the idol and the priests takes place during the Pooja.
 However, the devotees are not allowed to view the Pooja and the procession.

 Dharmasthala Temple Food Timings

 Very hygienic food is served for free and is a must-have in Dharmasthala Temple.
-The timings are from 12 noon to 2 pm.
+The timings are from 12 pm to 2 pm.

 The Dharmasthala Temple administration has a strict dress code for both women and women and if not followed, they are disallowed from entering the Temple premises.
 Men are required to remove their shirts and vests before entering the Sanctum.
 Bermuda half-pants, nighties, and miniskirts are not allowed.
 Children below 2 years of age are not allowed to enter the Sanctum.

 Festivals celebrated at Dharmasthala Temple

 - Maha Nadaveli – This unique festival is celebrated for 11 days.
 All the festivals that are celebrated in Dharmasthala Temple are celebrated during these 11 days.
 It starts with Ganesha Festival followed by the Laksha Deepotsava for five days.
 The chest containing the ornaments of the Dharma Daivas are taken around in a procession on the sixth day.
 The next four days are believed to be the days when the Dharma Daivas visit the Heggade through a Darshana Patthiri.